-And frankly, keeping chickens is no different; it requires considerable thought and planning before launching out.
+And frankly, keeping chickens is no different; it requires considerable aforethought and planning before launching out into this new-fad.

 You can spend a lot of money purchasing, or building a chicken run from scratch.
-But have you considered that the hens have to be fed several times every day, and the coop cleaned a couple times a week?
+But have you considered that the hens have to be fed twice every day, and the coop cleaned a couple times a week?

-Then are you going to use your coop as a chicken tractor?
-Something that will be moved around the garden every week to a fresh place of ground?
-They will peck the earth clean within a few days, hunting for grubs, manure it thoroughly, but it will make your backyard stink unless you have a plan.
+Then are you going to use your coop as a chicken-tractor?
+Something that will be moved around the garden every week to a fresh piece of ground.
+They will peck the earth clean within a few days and, hunting for grubs, manure it thoroughly, but they will destroy your seedbeds unless you have a plan.

-Are you prepared to step in with a shovel, bent double and scrape all the chicken litter out?
-Have you budgeted for extra visits to the chiropractor?
+Are you prepared to step in with a shovel, bent double and scrape all the chicken-litter out?
+Have you budgeted for extra visits to the DC?

-The kits that you can purchase at a shop like Walmart look very pretty, starting at around $200, but they still have to be assembled; looking at them that will take several days I fancy, and need a few tools.
+The kits that you can purchase at a shop like Walmart look very pretty, starting at around $200, but they still have to be assembled; looking at them that will take several days I fancy, and you will need a few-tools.
 You are limited then to about four or five birds.

-These may turn out to be very expensive eggs that you soon find are far too onerous to produce, especially when the neighbours start to complain about the stink.
+These may turn out to be very expensive eggs that you soon find are far too onerous to produce, especially when the neighbours start to complain about the noise.

-I'm not trying to put you off, but unless you are in this for the long run, and plan to be into cage free eggs for at least a few years, this is just another craze that I recommend you forget before you start.
+I am not trying to put you off, but unless you are in this for the long run, and plan to be into cage-free eggs for at least a few years, this will be just another craze that I recommend you forget before you start.

 Depending on a number of factors, you can work on about 4 - 6 eggs per week from each of your hens.
-Chickens in the garden have added a wonderful new dimension to our lives.
+Don't get me wrong, chickens in the garden have added a wonderful new dimension to our lives.

-Would you want to expand and keep say eight hens as we have done?
-Then don't limit yourself by purchasing a craze hen house from Amazon that looks very pretty initially, but seriously limits you.
+Might you want to expand and keep say eight hens as we have done?
+Then don't limit yourself by purchasing a craze chicken house from Amazon that looks very pretty initially, but seriously limits you.
 Those made in China get particularly bad reviews.

 You will need some form of poultry drinker; this is very similar to mine and has proved very successful.

-Simple chicken coops give you access to free range eggs; but unless they are easily able to have fresh ground periodically you will have to feed them a large amount of greens in order to get the vastly improved nutrition that you may be looking for; to my mind that's the only sound reason to get into this new craze.
-They are quite a lot of work; and a lot of fun.
+Simple chicken coops give you free-range eggs; but unless they have easy access to fresh ground periodically you will have to feed them a large amount of greens in order to get the vastly improved nutrition that you will be looking for.

-We made do with the chicken tractor for six months, and still use it, but long term it's not a satisfactory permanent home for your birds.
+We made do with the chicken-tractor for six months, and still use it, but long term it is not a satisfactory permanent home for your birds.
 Predators cleaned us out twice.

-Then you could purchase a Walmart chicken coop; they have a maximum of two square meters of what you might describe as free range; but unless you move it periodically it will soon turn into a stinking desert.
-It won't provide the healthy eggs you are looking for, and provide for a crowded maximum of about five birds.
+Then you could purchase a Walmart chicken coop; they have a maximum of two square metres of what you might describe as free range; but unless you move it periodically it will soon turn into a stinking desert.
+It will not deliver the nutritious eggs you are looking for, and provide for a crowded maximum of about five birds.

 And then the third option is an enclosed run as small or large as you choose, with one of these simple chicken coops.

-On the advice of an experienced egg farmer, I decided to build a chicken coop using five pallets, with a large hanging door.
-It's been a great success.
+On the advice of an experienced egg farmer, I decided to build a chicken coop using five pallets, with a large hanging-door.
+It has been a great success.

-The whole structure, with heavy duty roofing plastic covering and tiles cost less than $50.
-Two really solid hinges for the door were quite expensive.
+The whole structure, with heavy duty roofing plastic covering cost less than $50.
+Two really solid-hinges for the door were quite expensive.

-We currently have seven hens in it, but could easily expand to say twelve and a rooster; it's in the planning.
-We want to have proper eggs.
+We currently have eleven hens in it, with a rooster and some offspring; it is all in the planning.
+We want to have proper-eggs.